10 Things I’ve Learned About Myself While Homeschooling Girls

 6. Becoming “crafty” is something you can learn.

-I still do NOT consider my self to be a “crafty mom.”
+I still do NOT consider myself to be a “crafty mom.”
 I’m not creating fabulous projects on my own or anything like that.
 But Pinterest has made me realize that you can learn to be crafty.
-There is so much to learn from all of those wonderful bloggers who have been blessed with this gift and are sharing there step by step process.
+There is so much to learn from all of those wonderful bloggers who have been blessed with this gift and are sharing their step-by-step process.
 I may not be creating something unique but my girls are finally having craft time (and fun while doing it).

 7. My addiction to school supplies is worse than I thought!